There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 Everything is connected.

-Improving your health wealth comes down to establishing good habits and a balanced lifestyle.
+Improving your health comes from establishing good habits and a balanced lifestyle.

 Good habits include eating healthy foods, practicing portion control, limiting sweets, and getting enough sleep.